pedrokarneiro/pedrokarneiro/README.md

 👋 Hi, I am:

-- @pedrokarneiro
+* @pedrokarneiro
-- 💻 a data professional, systems analyst, and old-school programmer always thriving to catch up with the ever changing technologies;
+* 💻 a data professional, systems analyst, and old-school programmer always thriving to catch up with the ever changing technologies;
-- 🛠️ really good at SQL, databases, data modeling, entity-relationship, normalization, dimensional modeling, data cleansing, and requirements engineering;
+* 🛠️ really good at SQL, databases, data modeling, entity-relationship, normalization, dimensional modeling, data cleansing, and requirements engineering;
-- 👀 interested in Python, Business Intelligence, and telecommuting;
+* 👀 interested in Python, Business Intelligence, and telecommuting;
+* 🌱 currently evolving:
-- 🌱 currently evolving my Python skills with Django, and my analytic skills with Power BI;
+  * my Python skills with Pandas, and Django;
+  * my analytic skills with Power BI, and Modular Editor;
+  * my engineering skills with Azure Databricks, and Azure Data Factory;
-- 📈 looking forward to collaborate on ways to help your business.
+* 📈 looking forward to collaborate on ways to help your business.

 📫 How to reach me: Whatsapp +55 62 98153-2101.

 Visit my profile at Sololearn: https://www.sololearn.com/profile/2000813